 That’s what I’m here to share with you.
 That way the nurse will be able to receive your gift with pure joy and no apprehension at all.

 Can a nurse accept a gift from patients?

 Yes, a nurse can accept a gift from a patient, within reason.
-Small gifts like a fruit basket, a box of chocolates, or even a warm note of appreciation written to the head nurse are all welcome.
+Small gifts like a fruit basket, a box of chocolates, a mug that encourages and inspires, or even a warm note of appreciation written to the head nurse are all welcome.

 How To Thank NICU Nurses